 - Practice Portion Control: Even if you’re eating healthy foods, eating too much can cause weight gain.
 Try to be mindful of how much you’re eating.

-- Do Not Skip Meals: Going too long without eating can cause your hunger to build and make you more likely to eat more than you usually would.
-Frequently skipping meals will also slow your metabolism.
+- Do Not Skip Meals: Going too long without eating can cause your hunger to build and increase your likelihood to overeat.

 - Practice Passive Range of Motion Exercises: Passive ROM exercises don’t require energy exertion, which makes them ideal for individuals with severe weakness or paralysis.
 Instead, a therapist or caregiver moves the individual’s body through various movements to promote circulation and resting metabolic rate.

 - Explore Exercises and Activities: Physical activity does not have to be strenuous to be effective.
 Making an effort to move around frequently throughout the day can significantly improve your overall health.
 Explore activities and exercises you enjoy and make them part of your daily routine for long-term recovery.

 - Drink Enough Water: Staying hydrated helps improve energy levels, digestion, and motivation.

 - Focus on How You Feel: Ultimately, you want to focus on how you feel.
 If counting calories or tracking activity is too stressful, be intuitive and listen to your body.
 Follow natural hunger cues and make an effort to move around throughout the day.
 Assess how you feel and then adjust as necessary.